 The gross impact analysis will include a review of deemed savings estimates for all measures in the program, in compliance with the Illinois TRM.
 Navigant will document how the deemed measures differ from ComEd’s existing planning or ex ante tracking estimates and provide guidance as to how these differences will impact ComEd’s programs.
 If new measures are included in CY2020, Navigant will perform a desk review of program calculations and compare savings to the Illinois TRM.
 The evaluation team will also calculate gas savings achieved by the program and convert it to electric savings.

-Surveys

-Navigant will field surveys to estimate spillover for the HVAC Rebates Program in CY2020.
-Navigant will follow guidelines detailed in the Illinois TRM to conduct and analyze the spillover analysis.
-The instruments used in the survey are designed to make it easy for respondents to provide the necessary information to calculate energy savings from a wide variety of electric energy efficiency measures to calculate the program level spillover.

 Verified Net Impact Evaluation

 The verified net impact evaluation will apply the NTG ratio accepted by Illinois Stakeholders Advisory Group (SAG) consensus to estimate the verified net savings for the program.